Parasite is a movie with many genres. It has comedy, suspense, horror, drama, and deep underline social commentary about social class in Korea.

 This movie has many different genres nicely integrated into the movie.
 You’ll find yourself experiencing many different emotional states during its 132-minute run time, and did so without ever feeling muddled or tonally inconsistent.
 Parts of this movie were hilarious.
 Parts were heartbreaking.
 Other parts were insanely suspenseful.
 And it does all this while being perfectly paced, beautifully directed, and amazingly acted from every single member of its cast.

 All the characters are understandable and sympathetic to some degree.
-There aren’t any hero or villains in the movie.
+There aren’t any heroes or villains in the movie.
 The amount of conflict, drama and tension are derived from the class conflicts.
 You come to care for just about all of them.

 Parasite is a very entertaining movie even with horror fans.